+MCVM/jml

-MCVM/jml/sav Attachment
+Attachment

-cc: Crenna Brumwell, City Attorney

-Cori Burbach, Assistant City Manager Jennifer Larson, Chief Financial Officer
+cc: Crenna Brumwell, City Attorney Cori Burbach, Assistant City Manager Jennifer Larson, Chief Financial Officer

-TO: Michael C. Van Milligen, City Manager

-FROM: Jennifer Larson, Chief Financial Officer

-SUBJECT: Set Public Hearing for Proposed Fiscal Year 2025 Tax Rate and

-Dollars and Taxpayer Statements

-DATE: March 5, 2024
+- TO: Michael C. Van Milligen, City Manager - FROM: Jennifer Larson, Chief Financial Officer - SUBJECT: Public Hearing for Proposed Fiscal Year 2025 Tax Rate and Dollars and Taxpayer Statements - DATE: March 22, 2024 lowa House File 718 passed during the 2023 legislative sessions, replaces previous changes made through lowa Senate File 634 passed during the 2019 legislative sessions, makes changes to lowa city and county budgets and taxes for Fiscal Year 2025 and later.
+Additional steps have been added to the budget approval process.
+The City of Dubuque is specifically impacted by the following steps of this new legislation:

-I am recommending approval of the resolution setting the public hearing for establishing the Proposed Fiscal Year 2025 Tax Rate and Dollars and Taxpayer Statements.
+I am recommending approval of the Proposed Fiscal Year 2025 Tax Rate and Dollars.

-At the March 25, 2024, public hearing, the only options available to City Council are to approve the amount of the proposed Fiscal Year 2025 tax rate and dollars as is or decrease it.
+At this public hearing, the only options available to City Council are to approve the amount of the proposed Fiscal Year 2025 tax rate and dollars as is or decrease it.